basileguilloux/basileguilloux/README.md

 **Currently**
 - Building ML systems such as models, agents and applied prediction pipelines
-- Targeting ML/AI engineering roles
 - Interested in finance, betting markets and games of skill like backgammon

 **Experience**
 - [DentalMonitoring](https://www.dental-monitoring.com/): ML/AI internship in computer vision for orthodontics
   - Opened multiple merge requests updating the team's standalone repository
-  - Built a research project updating 3D mesh models for matter addition (orthodontic attachments)
+  - Built a research project updating 3D mesh models for matter removal and matter addition (orthodontic attachments).

 **Featured projects**
 - [WORLDCUP-2026](https://github.com/basileguillouxbg-spec/WORLDCUP-2026): a match-outcome prediction pipeline for the 2026 World Cup, combining Elo ratings, a Dixon-Coles baseline, feature engineering, FIFA-ranking blending and a fixture-by-fixture power ranking.